17 Ways That Long Distance Drivers Can Avoid Back Pain From Driving

 I hope that you found these tips useful.

-And even more so if you do it for a living.
+After all, driving is stressful enough and even more so if you do it for a living.

-And stay safe and happy on the road.
+Stay safe and happy on the road.